Course

 2. Rhythm: review of simple and compound metres; introduction to additive and asymmetrical metres; the role of syncopation and repetition in rhythmic construction.

-3. Harmony: continuing study of triads and seventh chords in root position and inversion; basic harmonic progressions and cadences; roman-numeral chord symbols; lead sheet chord symbols.
+3. Harmony: review of triads; introduction to seventh chords in root position and inversion; basic harmonic progressions and cadences; Roman numeral labels; lead-sheet chord symbols and figured bass inversion symbols.

 4. Texture and Timbre: techniques for analyzing various types of scores (such as piano, piano/vocal, choral, instrumental ensemble, and orchestral); introduction to transposing instruments and instrumental transcription.

-5. Structure: continuing study of phrase and period structures; simple instrumental forms; song forms such as strophic, through-composed, 12-bar blues, 16-bar and 32-bar popular song forms.
+5. Structure: introduction to phrase structures and basic forms; period structures; simple instrumental forms; song forms such as strophic, through-composed, 12-bar blues, 16-bar and 32-bar popular song forms.

 6. Song writing: basic aspects of melodic and rhythmic organization, harmonic structure, text setting, and accompaniment; short compositional exercises.

-Lectures will include explanation of material by the instructor and practice by the student in the form of exercises.
+Classes will include explanation and demonstration of concepts by the instructor and practice of the concepts by the student in the form of written, verbal, individual and group activities.

 Final Examination 20%

-1. Provide a harmonic analysis of a given passage of music.
+• provide a harmonic analysis of a given passage of music;

-2. Provide a structural analysis of a given passage of music.
+• provide a structural analysis of a given passage of music;

 Requisites